 But wait!
 Would the differences even matter down the line?
 There is some bad news and some good news that Microsoft has shared with its community of developers and companies.

-Bad News — .NET Framework 4.8 will be the last official release of .NET Framework in the series.
-The same goes for .NET Core 3.1!
+Note: .NET 5.0 has released, .NET Framework 4.8 will be the last official release of the .NET Framework in the series.
+The same goes for .NET Core 3.1.
 They are not planning to release an upgrade in the long run but will continue the support for the existing versions.
-But, Microsoft has a plan to make up for it, which brings us to the good news.

-The .NET 5 (no “core”, no “framework”) takes the best from .NET Framework, .NET Core, and Xamarin Development models to create an all-in-one framework.
-It will be simpler to use and brings a broad spectrum of capabilities to the table.
+.NET 5 (no “core”, no “framework”) takes the best from .NET Framework, .NET Core, and Xamarin Development models to create an all-in-one framework.
+It will be simpler to use and introduces a broad spectrum of capabilities to the web development service domain.
 Therefore, one can say that there would be no .NET Framework vs .NET Core battle in the coming times as the gap between the two will be bridged.

 The .NET 5 project is an important and exciting new direction for .NET.
 You will see .NET become simpler but also have broader and more expansive capability and utility – Microsoft